Arcadia of My Youth: The Deathshadow arrives

-At some time in the late 30th century (circa 2960s), a Solar Federation officer named Captain Harlock returns home in his battle cruiser Deathshadow.
+At some time in the late 30th century (circa 2960s), a Solar Federation military officer named Captain Phantom F. Harlock returns home in his battle cruiser Deathshadow.
 Earth has succumbed to the invaders from planet Illumidus, who were helped by another alien race, the Tokargans.
 The ship carrying refugees from the Illumidus-Earth war crash into the airfield and is rendered useless.
-A Tokargan official takes over the ship and Harlock's gun, and orders him to present himself to the local Illumidus officer in 2 hours.
+A Tokargan official takes over the ship and Harlock's gun, and orders him to present himself to the local Illumidus officer in two hours.
 Harlock uses this time to search for his lover: a mysterious woman who transmits messages of hope to the people of occupied Earth.
 They call her The Voice of Free Arcadia.

-During a bar fight, Harlock meets a street beggar who hides a Solar Federation uniform under his rags.
-He is Toshiro, a Japanese man whom Harlock has never met before, but feels he knows somehow.
-After a fight with the Tokargan police they are taken into a Illumidus laboratory where a special machine analyzes their DNA and finds out they have something in common.
+During a bar fight, Harlock meets a street beggar who hides a Solar Federation uniform under his rags, working under a civilian engineering force.
+He is Tochiro Ōyama, a Japanese man whom Harlock has never met before, but feels that he knows somehow.
+After a fight with the Tokargan police they are taken into a Illumidus laboratory where a special machine analyzes their DNA and finds out that they have something in common.
 A flashback begins that explains this uncanny relation.